 Population ecology is a time and money demanding discipline.
 The information required for the understanding of the dynamics of a population over time, particularly in long-lived organisms, requires the follow up of individuals for a sensible timespan to capture data on the birth, survival, and reproduction rates of its members.
 Depending on the species and system under study, some of these rates will be harder to measure than others, and cases can exist where no information on any rate is available.

-Additionally, individuals are different among each other because they display different traits (e.g., allele, size, weight, sex) or experience different environments (e.g, less/more predation, light intensity, rainfall, disturbance, etc.).
+Additionally, individuals differ because they display different traits (e.g., allele, size, weight, sex) or experience different environments (e.g, less/more predation, light intensity, rainfall, disturbance, etc.).
 By increasing variation among its individuals, we say that these variables structure the population, and thus that vital rates are structured (Tuljapurkar & Caswell, 1997; Merow et al. 2014).
 Although important to understanding the dynamics of a population, accounting for the effect of these variables generally increases costs.

 Integrated population models (traditionally called IPMs, but here IPopMs) have been proposed as a single statistical framework to study the dynamics of populations.
 In IPopMs, data from different sources can be used together and in this way better inform unknown estimates on demographic parameters (Raftery, Givens & Zeh, 1995; Besbeas et al. 2002; Brooks et al. 2004; Schaub & Abadi, 2011; Kéry & Schaub 2012; Chandler & Clark, 2014).
 Therefore, this framework allows estimating partial information on vital rates to infer those rates that are harder to estimate.